hanami/guides/content/v2.2/introduction/building-an-api.md

 end
 ```

-In the automatically generated home show action above, `*` is used for the `request` argument because the action does not currently use the request.

 For more details on actions, see the [Actions guide](/v2.2/actions/overview/).

 For now, let's adjust our home action to return our desired "Welcome to Bookshelf" message.